1. Introduction to tail command

 This command will output only the last line of the file.

-The tail command offers several advanced options and customization features, allowing you to adjust its behavior according to your requirements.
+command offers several advanced options and customization features, allowing you to adjust its behavior according to your requirements.
 By utilizing these options, you can efficiently analyze log files, track events, and monitor data in real-time.

 댓글